botshashka/CitySim/README.md

 - **`happiness_weights`** – Sets the maximum points (or penalties) each stat contributes to the happiness score.
 - **`titles`** – Enables or disables entry titles, sets the cooldown, and defines the MiniMessage text players see in different situations (keep `{city}` as the placeholder for the city name).

-**Requirements:** Install both [TrainCarts](https://modrinth.com/plugin/traincarts) and [Vault](https://modrinth.com/plugin/vaultunlocked) before switching the counting mode.
-CitySim relies on Vault being loaded to bootstrap the integration; if either plugin is missing, it falls back to manual station counts until they are present.